maxkirchoff/Slim-Doctrine2/README.md

-potion
+Slim PHP framework with Doctrine2 ORM
 ======

-Potion wine &amp; beer app

-Currently using slim framework on doctrine2
+Ready to roll on MySQL db